 CLEAN ENERGY GENERATION: The Power of the Planet

-Do you remember when South Africa experienced what was portrayed in the media as a “power crisis” last year?
+Do you remember when South Africa experienced what was portrayed in the media as a “power crisis” the other year?
 You know, when the country was experiencing regular power cuts due to poor planning on our government’s part?
-Does “Eishkom, she’s broken” ring a bell?
 It almost seems like a distant memory now.

 What concerned me most about that little historical moment was not the thought of sitting in the dark burning candles for a good few months, but rather everyone’s poor attitude toward the whole ‘crisis’.